 The rapid spread of automated systems into most aspects of life has dominated technological innovations in the 21st century.
 Mechatronics engineers are trained to be masters of intelligent machines and work across many industries, making the latest “Smart Systems” work for us.

-When you study software engineering, you'll be learning about how to use a scientific and disciplined approach to designing and developing complex software systems.
+When you study software engineering, you will learn how to use a scientific and disciplined approach to designing and developing complex software systems.
 You'll also learn how to operate and maintain such systems.
 From ATM machines to smart phones to cars - many aspects of modern society are driven by software which we expect to operate correctly and be reliable and flexible at all times.